ssunyu/ProteinMPNN/README.md

 **Real-data visualization** uses PDB structure 1MLC (antibody–antigen complex) to test whether k-NN contact maps based purely on Cα distances capture binding interface structure.

 The finding: distance-based graphs systematically underrepresent long-range and cross-chain interactions at the binding interface.
 Residues that are spatially separated can be functionally coupled.
 In fMRI, this is the canonical motivation for functional connectivity analysis over anatomical proximity (RSA/Mantel test framework).
-The same gap exists here — and it is the starting point for the extension in [`ensemble_cdr_design/`](../ensemble_cdr_design/).
+The same gap exists here.

+Implementing the model also changed how I read the surrounding literature — where ProteinMPNN sits in the current antibody design landscape, why structure prediction accuracy matters at the graph level, and what the gap between ProteinMPNN-based pipelines and tightly-coupled approaches (e.g., Bang et al. 2024, 2025) looks like from the inside.
+Those reading notes are in [`paper_notes.md`](./paper_notes.md).

 ---